kinjames/30-days-js/README.md

-<p>I started react today, I'm using resources from net ninja's youtube channel and also using js mastery's resources for real life react projects.</p>

 ## tailwind css

 I was also able to finish the basics of javascript again, learnt new tricks since I used three different materials from different tutors to learn the basics.Each teacher had a new trick up his sleeve to share.